networkservicemesh/networkservicemesh/sdk/README.md

  * `connection` - returns a basic initialized connection, with the configured Mechanism set.
 Usually used at the "bottom" of the composite chain.
  * `ipam` - receives a connection from the next composite and assigns it an iP pair from the configure prefix pool.
  * `monitor` - receives a connection from the next composite and adds it to the monitoring mechanism.
 Typically would be at the top of the composite chain.
+ * `route` - receives a connection from the next composite and assigns it routes
+ * `neighbor` - receives a connection from the next composite and assigns it all available neighbors